Participatory AI: A Scandinavian Approach to Human-Centered AI: Participatory AI -- Framework

 \section{Participatory AI -- Framework}

 The introduction of large AI models has fundamentally changed software both in scale and capability but also with regards to epistemology, agency, and embeddedness in feedback loops and power structures.
-Therefore participatory design must evolve to adapt to these changing conditions. \textit{Participatory AI} (PAI) aims to make AI answerable to the communities it shapes through the application of principles from Participatory Design.
+Therefore participatory design must evolve to adapt to these changing conditions. \textit{Participatory AI} (PAI) aims to make AI answerable to the communities it shapes through the application of principles from Participatory Design (Figure~\ref{fig:teaser}).
 It insists that those who use the potentials of AI or live with its consequences should have a say in its conception, training, deployment, and evolution.
 In PAI, AI systems are considered dynamic, learning systems embedded in practice whose design cannot be finalized up front but must be negotiated, monitored, and adapted in collaboration with those it affects.
-Our participatory AI framework (Figure~\ref{fig:teaser}) is built on a synthesis of core PD principles with emerging AI design challenges (Section~\ref{sec:background}).
+Here we first describe the method we followed to develop the framework, and then present its principles and design challenges.